Pavankurapati03/A-Self-Diagnosis-Medical-Chatbot/README.md

 🧩 Modules in the Project

-The medical chatbot consists of **three main modules**, each solving a specific problem in healthcare assistance:
+The medical chatbot consists of three main modules, each solving a specific problem in healthcare assistance:

 ---